Party Rock Anthem

-"Party Rock Anthem" is a song by American electronic dance music duo LMFAO.
-The song features British singer Lauren Bennett and American producer GoonRock.
+"Party Rock Anthem" is a song by American electronic dance music duo LMFAO featuring English singer Lauren Bennett and American producer GoonRock.
 It was released as the first single from their second and final studio album Sorry for Party Rocking in 2011.

 The single would later peak at number one in 20 countries by late summer of 2011 having the top spot in Australia, Belgium, Brazil, Canada, Denmark, France, Germany, Iceland, Ireland, New Zealand, Switzerland, the United Kingdom and the United States.
 It also reached the top five in Finland, Italy, Norway, Poland and Sweden.
 It is the best-selling single of all time in Australia.
 Worldwide, it was the third best-selling digital single of 2011 with sales of 9.7 million copies.
 It is the third best-selling digital song in US history.
 "Party Rock Anthem" is currently ranked Billboards seventh most successful song of all time.
 As of 2025, it is one of the 100 most viewed videos on YouTube, with over 2.5 billion views.

 "Party Rock Anthem" is a mostly electronic composition.
 After the song was featured in the 2012 action comedy film 21 Jump Street, the film won the MTV Movie Award for Best Music.
 The song also won the "Favorite Song" award at the 2012 Kids' Choice Awards.